Atlanta Power of Attorney Lawyer

 A power of attorney in Georgia is one of the most powerful and useful estate planning devices because the only alternative to the power of attorney is a conservatorship, which costs the client much more time and expense than a power of attorney.
-Our Atlanta estate planning attorneys and other legal associates can help you prepare a power of attorney that covers all of your needs.
+An Atlanta estate planning attorney can help you prepare a power of attorney that covers all of your needs.

 What Does It Mean to Have Power of Attorney?